Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   In addition, any other metadata can be signalled in this scheme by providing a URI to identify the scheme, and the metadata embedded as samples in mdat.
-  For example, DASH Event messages contain a schemeIdUri that defines the payload of the message.

-  Table 4 provides some example urn schemes to be signalled in the emsg Table 5 illustrates an example of a SCTE-35 marker stored
+  Table 4 provides some example urn schemes to be signalled i Table 5 illustrates an example of a SCTE-35 marker stored
-  in a DASH emsg.
+  in a DASH emsg, that is stored as a metadata sample.

   The presented approach enables ingest of
   timed metadata from different sources,
   possibly on different locations by embedding them in
   sparse metadata tracks.
 In this approach metadata are not interleaved with the media as for example the case in emsg boxes in [[!MPEGCMAF]].
-However, by embedding the emsg structure as samples the benefits of its usages in DASH and CMAF are kept.

   Example metadata messages include inband event message box as used in [[!MPEGDASH]], [[!DVB-DASH]], or alternatively direct embedding of [[!SCTE35]] or [[!ID3v2]] which might in some cases be used.

+  For Example, by embedding the emsg structure in samples the benefits of its usages in DASH and CMAF are kept.
+In this case the URIMetasample entry will be mpeg:dash:event:2012, while the SchemeIdUri could be used to signal schemes of the messageData payload in the EventMessage.

 Table 4: Roles for subtitle and Audio tracks and HLS Characteristics
 <table class="def">